 Have you found yourself obsessively checking the news feeds on your phone, on the television, and on other sources on the internet lately?
-Also, with all this news coming your way are you able to remain calm during the COVID-19 crisis?
+Also, with all this news coming your way are you able to remain calm during the COVID-19, Black Lives Matter, and a contentious election year?
 Additionally, have you noticed that each time you view a new scary headline, a current of adrenaline shoots through you?

 If you’re worried, it’s understandable because there is a lot of uncertainty in the world right now.
 Also, there’s panic in the air and lots of anxious people, even some that are in full freak-out mode.

-Fear of the COVID-19 is contagious and spreads from person to person just like a virus.
+Fear of COVID-19, political outcomes and social unrest is contagious and spreads from person to person just like a virus.

-Fear and panic are contagious, just like a virus.
-Additionally, anxiety and panic lower our immune system’s response.
+Fear, panic, and righteous anger are contagious, just like a virus.
+Additionally, prolonged anxiety and panic lower our immune system’s response.
 They also shut down the rational part of your brain, causing you to make decisions that are often not in your best interest.
 Consequently, fear spreads and inevitably makes the situation, no matter what it is, worse.

 In contrast, the presence of a centered, calm, rational person also spreads from person to person.
 As a result, it inevitably makes the situation better, no matter how bad it is.